chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/10-Arrays.md

 ## Typed Arrays

-Typed arrays are special-purpose arrays designed to work with numeric types (not all types, as the name might imply).
-The origin of typed arrays can be traced to WebGL, a port of Open GL ES 2.0 designed for use in web pages with the `<canvas>` element.
+<u>Typed arrays are special-purpose arrays designed to work with numeric types (not all types, as the name might imply).</u> The origin of typed arrays can be traced to WebGL, a port of Open GL ES 2.0 designed for use in web pages with the `<canvas>` element.
 Typed arrays were created as part of the port to provide fast bitwise arithmetic in JavaScript.

 Arithmetic on native JavaScript numbers was too slow for WebGL because the numbers were stored in a 64-bit floating-point format and converted to 32-bit integers as needed.
-Typed arrays were introduced to circumvent this limitation and provide better performance for arithmetic operations.
-The concept is that any single number can be treated like an array of bits and thus can use the familiar methods available on JavaScript arrays.
+Typed arrays were introduced to circumvent this limitation and provide better performance for arithmetic operations. <u>The concept is that any single number can be treated like an array of bits and thus can use the familiar methods available on JavaScript arrays.</u>

 ECMAScript 6 adopted typed arrays as a formal part of the language to ensure better compatibility across JavaScript engines and interoperability with JavaScript arrays.
 While the ECMAScript 6 version of typed arrays is not exactly the same as the WebGL version, there are enough similarities to make the ECMAScript 6 version an evolution of the WebGL version rather than a different approach.